ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 simulation, there is a natural maximum that we will impose in the noise function.

-Guardian based duplication is further divided here into two types: simulants younger than 18 and not in college GQ (<18), and those at college GQ less than 24 (<24).
+Guardian-based duplication is further divided here into three types: Simulants younger than 18  (<18) and not in GQ; simulants 18-23 (18 <= age < 24) and not in GQ; and simulants under 24 (<24) and in GQ.

-For simulants younger than 18 and not in college GQ, the maximum duplication rate will be calculated based on those who have a guardian living at a different address in the sim.
+For simulants younger than 18 and not in GQ, the maximum duplication rate will be calculated based on those who have a guardian living at a different address in the sim.

 The user can then pick a rate of duplication between 0 and 100%.
 If the value selected is higher than the calculated maximum rate in the sim, a warning will be issued to users